 6. Custom Make Napkins from Fabric

-Your local sewing store might be able to help you, if you are really challenged in this area.
-Sewers are typically on hand, and could take on your napkin making as a side job.
+Your local sewing store might be able to help you if you are really challenged in this area.
+Sewers are typically on hand and could take on your napkin making as a side job.

-You can always add an extra special touch at your table with hand painted place cards, or even gather leaves from your yard for a fall setting.
+You can always add an extra special touch to your table with hand painted place cards, or even gather leaves from your yard for a fall setting.
 Paint your guest’s name on each leaf.

 7. Throw an Old Scarf on a Chair